 Beyond the mesmerizing painted houses and quaint plazas and streets, there are also natural hot springs you can dip your toes in.

-And if you’re wanting to stay somewhere special around the lake, there are extremely unique hotels perched on the hillside above the town here that don incomparable views of Lake Atitlán and the three volcanoes.
+If you want to stay somewhere special around the lake, there are unique hotels perched on the hillside above town, with incomparable views of Lake Atitlán to boot.

 6. Kayak or SUP at Sunrise